predict-idlab/tsflex/docs/pdoc_include/processing.md

       * `series_names`: the _name(s)_ of the series on which the processing function should be applied
       * `**kwargs`: the _keyword agruments_ for the `function`.

-The snippet below shows how the `SeriesPipeline` & `SeriesProcessor` class interplay:
+The snippet below shows how the `SeriesPipeline` & `SeriesProcessor` components work:

 ```python
 import numpy as np; import scipy.signal as ss